iamjohnbarker/heretorecord/README.md

 The timer allows the viewers to know how long before the next talk!
 See the code right here: https://github.com/iamjohnbarker/heretorecord/tree/master/live-stream-countdown

+## ATEM Macros
+We've complied a list of ATEM Macros that we find most useful.
+Feel free to use these (copy/paste) into your saved ATEM's .xml file.
+See the examples right here: https://github.com/iamjohnbarker/heretorecord/tree/master/atem-macros

 More coming soon!